 A Conversation with Serena Williams

 One of the most talented and successful athletes of all time, Serena Williams knows what it takes to win.
 She’s come back from major injuries to win international titles, and she’s persevered to become one of the top tennis players in history.
 An entrepreneur as well, Serena has also branched out off the court to pursue her love of fashion, running a successful line of clothing, handbags and jewelry.
-A conversation with Serena Williams offers audiences nationwide a rare up-close and personal perspective on world-class dedication, training, winning, success, risk taking, entrepreneurship, and the importance of giving back.
+A conversation with Serena Williams offers audiences nationwide a rare up-close and personal perspective on world-class dedication, training, winning, success, risk taking, entrepreneurship, advocacy for marginalized groups, and the importance of giving back.

 Tennis Legend Serena Williams is named to Sports Illustrated Unrelenting List